EKarton/English-French-Translator/README.md

 ## Built With

 * [PyTorch](https://pytorch.org/) - The machine learning framework used
+* [Spacy](https://spacy.io/) - Used to do sentence and word tokenization in the translator
+* [Ntlk](https://www.nltk.org/) - Used to do word tokenization in the language detector
 * [Flask](https://flask.palletsprojects.com/en/1.1.x/) - The web framework used

 ## Authors